 Angelfish is one of the most popular cichlids.
-The type of angelfish cichlids that are usually found in aquariums is PterophyllumScalare, which can be easily found in a variety of beautiful patterns and colours.
+The type of angelfish cichlids that are usually found in aquariums is PterophyllumScalare, which can be easily found in a variety of beautiful patterns and colors.
 However, these cichlids are not fit for little tanks.

 2. Discus Fish (SymphysodonGenus)

 Discus fish is one of the prettiest cichlids in the world.
 These are also known as the queen of cichlids.
-As compared to many other cichlids, taking care of this one can be a little difficult and hence it is better that it is kept by experienced aquarists.
+As compared to many other cichlids, taking care of this one can be a little difficult, and hence it is better that it is kept by experienced aquarists.

 3. Electric Blue Cichlid (SciaenochromisFryeri)

-Electric blue cichlids are very attractive fish due to their eye-catching colour.
+Electric blue cichlids are very attractive fish due to their eye-catching color.
 The electric blue cichlid males are usually kept with multiple mating partners in order to avoid mating stress.
 The most ideal way to keep them is to keep at least 3 females with one male.